TIBHannover/cross-modal_entity_consistency/README.md

 Multimodal news analytics using measures of cross-modal entity and context consistency.
 In *International Journal of Multimedia Information Retrieval* 10, 111–125 (2021). https://doi.org/10.1007/s13735-021-00207-4

+Please note that the utilized [icrawler](https://pypi.org/project/icrawler/) currently does not support downloading reference images from *Google Images*.
+Instead 20 reference images from *Bing* are crawled.

 ## Build Dataset